antaresproject/docs/docs/services/form_builder.md

 $form->layout('antares/foundation::components.form');
 ```

 enables determining of the view which will be used to display the form.
-If it is not given, the following one will be used by default: '**antares/html::form.horizontal**'.
+If it is not given, the following one will be used by default: `antares/html::form.horizontal`.

-##Fieldsets
+## Fieldsets

 Each system's form consists of fieldsets.
 The fieldsets are used to put in order (group) the controls belonging to the form.